MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 <tt>3.270703, 0.948298</tt>

-You can see by visual inspection that we corrected detected 5 extrema, and that all the values are within reason.
+You can see by visual inspection that we correctly detected 5 extrema, and that all the values are within reason.
 Some xy pairs are more accurate than others in this wildly varying dataset.
+The first extrema has differences of about 5% and 10%, but all the rest are less than 0.5% and some are close to 0%.

 ___